andathan/metric_privacy_shuffle_model/README.md

 No special hardware is required.

 ### Software Requirements
-python3 is required with the following libraries:
+python3 is required with the following commonly used libraries:
 1.	pandas
 2.	numpy
 3.	scipy